Cellulose Insulation vs Fiberglass Insulation

 - Drying time for wet-spray: Wet-spray is used for better sealing but takes a very long time to dry.
 Drywall or sheet-rock cannot be applied to a newly insulated wall until then.

-In this video, a home inspector from Central Texas gives his opinion and carefully compares the two types of insulation.
-It's well worth watching.
+In this video, a home inspector from central Texas gives his opinion and carefully compares the two types of insulation.
+It is slow but worth watching.

-Cellulose insulation limits air movement.
+Cellulose insulation, like spray foam insulation, limits air movement.
 A study by the University of Colorado found that cellulose insulation reduced air leakage by 38%.

 Fiberglass insulation cannot stop air from passing through it, meaning that more than 30% of heat or air conditioning can escape.